 The primitive related extensions were not that useful and reliable so they have been removed.
 There are some new variants that will be discussed later.
-The \outer and \long prefixes are gone as they don't make much sense nowadays and them becoming dummies opened the way to something new, again to be discussed elsewhere.
-I don't think that (CONTEXT) users will notice it.
-The \suppress.. features are now default and can't be changed so related primitives are gone.
+The \outer and \long prefixes are gone as they don't make much sense nowadays and them becoming dummies opened the way to something new: control sequence properties that permit protection against as well as controlled overloading of definitions.
+I don't think that (CONTEXT) users will notice these prefixed being gone.
+The definition and parsing related \suppress.. features are now default and can't be changed so related primitives are gone.

 The \shipout primitive does no ship out but just erases the content of the box, if that hasn't happened already in another way.

-The extension primitives relate to the backend (when not immediate) and can be implemented as part of a backend design using generic whatsits.
+A macropackage should implement its own backend and related shipout.
+Talking of backend, the extension primitives that relate to backends can be implemented as part of a backend design using generic whatsits.
 There is only one type of whatsit now.
-In fact we're now closer to original TFX with respect to the extensions.
+In fact we're now closer to original TEX with respect to the extensions.

 The img library has been removed as it's rather bound to the backend.
 The slunicode library is also gone.
 There are some helpers in the string library that can be used instead and one can write additional LUA code if needed.
-There is no longer a pdf backend library.
+There is no longer a pdf backend library but we have an up to date PDF parsing library on board.

 In the node, tex and status library we no longer have helpers and variables that relate to the backend.
 The LUAMETATEX engine is in principle DVI and PDF unaware.
-There are only generic whatsit nodes that can be used for some management related tasks.
+There are, as mentioned, only generic whatsit nodes that can be used for some management related tasks.
 For instance you can use them to implement user nodes.
 More extensive status information is provided in the overhauled status library.